 The American Customer Satisfaction Index (ACSI) is one yardstick that many businesses rely on to help determine how well their company and industry is succeeding in achieving a high level of customer satisfaction.
 Using data from interviews with roughly 180,000 customers from over 300 companies and 44 industries, the ACSI is an annual, national economic indicator of customer evaluations of the quality of products and services available to US household consumers.

 So just how financially important is customer satisfaction?
-According to the ACSI, firms with higher levels of customer satisfaction consistently tend to report higher earnings; and given the plethora of choices American consumers have both online and in person, expectations of good customer service have never been higher.
+According to the ACSI, firms with higher levels of customer satisfaction consistently tend to report higher earnings; and given the plethora of choices American consumers have both online and in person, the importance of customer service has never been greater.

 For example: in the ACSI’s 2017 Retail Report—an annual survey examining the implications of customer satisfaction benchmarks for top retailers, both online and traditional—customer satisfaction with America’s retailers has recently declined slightly, although still at a near-record high of 78.1 on the ACSI’s 100-point scale.